eltonpgoncalves/ansible/README.md

 ansible
 ===========
-Repository for Jenkins pipeline which realize CD for deployment web-application with Nginx load-balancer using Ansible playbook.
+Repository for Jenkins pipeline which realize CD for deployment web-applications with Nginx load-balancer using Ansible playbook.